-MySQL VAR_POP is one of the Aggregate Function, which is used to calculate the Standard Variance of total records (or rows) selected by the SELECT Statement.
+MySQL VAR_POP is one of the Aggregate Function, which calculates the Standard Variance of total records (or rows) selected by the SELECT Statement.

-TIP : The VARIANCE Functions is the synonyms for the standard VAR_POP function.
+TIP : The VARIANCE Function is the synonyms for the standard VAR_POP function.
 So, you can use this function also.

 MySQL VAR_POP Formula